jumafe1/REST_API/README.md

 # Social Media REST API

 A social media REST API built with FastAPI.
-Users can register, log in, create posts, comment on posts, like posts, and retrieve posts with sorting options.
+Users register with email confirmation, log in with JWT tokens, create posts, comment, like posts, and retrieve posts with sorting options.

 ---